imsuinfo/websites/sites/all/modules/quail_api/README.txt

   - I have found that the pNotUsedAsHeader has a tendency to improperly mark a significant amount of bold sentences as headers.
   - This patch is an attempt to reduce the number of false-positives by throwing out text that ends in a period.
   - Such cases are more likely to be sentences rather than headers.
+- quail-php_54.patch
+  - Fixes a bug in the qual library when using php 5.4+.